 Print the Kites Roll, Count, and Color file (linked above) for each of the children.
 Have the children roll 2 dice, count the total number of dots, and color the kite with the corresponding number.
 The children should continue taking turns until all of the kites are colored.

-Whether your children are learning at home or in the classroom this spring, we hope the activities above will offer some creative inspiration!
+Whether your children are learning at home or in the classroom this spring, we hope the spring math activities for preschoolers above will offer some creative inspiration!
 If you have additional suggestions for pony bead math activities, we’d love to hear about them.
 Leave a comment below to share with others!

-Darla Hutson is co-founder of The Preschool Toolbox and has owned a licensed group childcare/preschool home for the past 28 years.
+Darla Hutson is a co-founder of The Preschool Toolbox and has owned a licensed group childcare/preschool home for the past 28 years.
 Darla has a passion for creating environments and activities that help facilitate play and learning for young children.
-She writes primarily at The Preschool Toolbox but you will also find activities for kids, teachers, and families with young children at: Squidoo and Sixty Second Parent.
+She writes primarily at The Preschool Toolbox but you will also find spring math activities for preschoolers, kids, teachers, and families with young children at Squidoo and Sixty Second Parent.